 - How big do you want your box to be?
-Too small and you’ll lose out on the wow factor, too large and your shipping costs will become prohibitively expensive!
+Too small and you’ll lose out on the wow factor, too large and your shipping costs will become more expensive.

 - How many items will be in your box each month?

 - What type of packing material do you need to ensure that your items don’t spill, or get squashed or scratched?

 - What kind of external packaging do you want to use?

 - Do you need parcel inserts to explain the contents of your box, and how to use them?